-She was an amazing woman and I had never heard of her before this book.
+She was an amazing woman and I had never heard of her before this fictional biography.
 It has wonderful characters, a fabulous story, romance, adventure, and the terrifying reality of life during WWII.
 I could not put this historical fiction book down and is one of the best books for book clubs to read.

 This is a remarkable story of two sisters who live in France.
 As historical fiction goes, this one set the standard for me.
 It is one of my all-time favorite books.
 It details how they survive the Second World War under Nazi Occupation.
 The sisters are separated by time and have completely different experiences in the war.

 This book is one of the books that should be read in a lifetime.
 It is a total tear-jerker and one of those books about WWII and books set in France that are basically essential reading!
 If you are looking for the best book club books, this is one of them.

 This is an incredible novel about the women of Smith College who went to help French war victims on the war front.
 The band of 15 women in this novel is based on the 18 real-life heroes of Smith College.